tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *I threw myself before the typewriter like a girl returning to the only savior who had ever answered her prayers.*

-*I struck the keys with all the fury of the broken.
-I wrote not for story, but for salvation.
-And as I typed, I spoke aloud so Mister Neither would hear every word.
+*I struck the keys not for story, but salvation.
+And as I typed, I spoke so Mister Neither would hear every word.
 So he would know, even as he approached, what fate awaited him.*

 *I wrote that Mister Neither—my creation, my protector, my mistake—left Alice and Wonderland alone.
 Alone.
-Alone.*
+ALONE!*

-*That he should never be a part of my story ever again.*
+*That he should never be a part of my story ever again!*

-*I remember how he howled.
+*And I remember how he howled.
 How he begged.
 How his voice cracked in that awful, inhuman way.
-“We’re supposed to be friends,” he said, though by then, it was far too late for forgiveness.
+“We were supposed to be friends,” he sobbed.
 “Please don't abandon me—”*

 *But the magic took him.*

-*It surged from the machine like smoke and ache, wrapped around him like binding ribbon, and tore him from the world.
+*It surged from the machine like smoke and ache, wrapped around him like binding ribbon, and tore him from my room.
 Back to the forest.
 Back to the dark.
 Back to nowhere and less.*

 *And when it was done, I collapsed into my mother’s arms.*